Terrestrial Ecology

 2023–2027 DURIN: The underappreciated roles of dwarf-shrubs in responding to and influencing global climate change.
 NFR FRIMEDBIO project 325645.

-2021–2024 ECoMAP: Modelling Ecological state and Condition Maps to support knowledge-based decision-making in Area management and spatial Planning.
-Norwegian Research Council KSPSAMARBEID20 project 320602.
+2021–2025 EcoMAP: Modelling Ecological state and Condition Maps to support knowledge-based decision-making in Area management and spatial Planning.
+NFR project KSPSamarbeid20 project 320602.

 2023–2027 ACTIONABLE: Adaptive co-management to enhance biocultural diversity and sustainable development in coastal communities.
 NFR Areas Under Pressure project.